Behavioral Signals, Responsibility Design

 User Interaction Scenario

-When Play Becomes Responsibility
+When Play Becomes Responsibility.

-When Play Becomes Responsibility
+When Play Becomes Responsibility.

 Scenario Sketch